List of best-selling Latin albums in the United States

-Buena Vista Social Club's self-titled album, released in 1997, is the second best-selling Latin album in the United States.
+Selena's Dreaming of You (1995) is the best-selling Latin album in the US.
+Her previous album Amor Prohibido (1994) is the US's fourth highest-selling Latin album.

 Since July 1993, Billboard has published the best-selling Latin albums in the United States on the Top Latin Albums chart.
 Latin music is defined by Billboard and the Recording Industry Association of America (RIAA) as a music release with 51 percent or more of its content in the Spanish language.
 On October 17, 2017, Billboard published a list of the 25 best-selling Latin albums in country since September 1992.
 As of October 2017, the best-selling Latin album in the United States is Dreaming of You by Selena, her fifth and final studio album, which was posthumously released in 1995.
 It has sold three million copies since its release.
 Dreaming of You became the first predominantly Spanish-language album to top the Billboard 200 and was the best-selling Latin album of 1995 and 1996.
 Selena's fourth studio album, Amor Prohibido, has sold more than 1,246,000 copies and is the fourth best-selling Latin album in the United States.

 Sales data is compiled by Nielsen SoundScan from a sample that includes music stores, music departments at electronics and stores, Internet sales (both physical and digital) and verifiable sales from concert venues in the United States.
 Nielsen SoundScan has tracked sales of records in the country since March 1991.
 SoundScan does not include sales from small retailers without electronic cash registers and nontraditional outlets such as flea markets and drugstores.
 Prior to the inception of the Top Latin Albums chart, sales of Latin albums were reported by Latin music retailers and distributors and divided into three subcategories: Latin Pop, Tropical/Salsa, and Regional Mexican.